Frequently Asked Questions about the Villa and Virgin Gorda

 There are very few occasions where you need to "dress up" on Virgin Gorda.
 Most people bring shorts, T-shirts, sandals, bathing suits and perhaps a long-sleeved shirt to wear in case of sunburn.
 During the winter months, December - February, a very light windbreaker or sweater for evenings may make you more comfortable.
 If you plan on attending church on Virgin Gorda, long pants and a collared shirt will make you feel more comfortable as most locals put on their Sunday best for a church.
 If you plan on being out in the sun for extended periods or plan on snorkelling, a couple of rash shirts will make your daytime more enjoyable and protect you from the tropical sun.
 The Dive BVI shop in Yacht Harbour has casual apparel at reasonable prices as does Pussers and Awarak in Leverick Bay.

 The BVI has several excellent desalinization plants which produce what is often referred to as "town water".
 The water is perfectly safe to drink.
 Adagio Villa uses a combination of cistern water (rainwater) and “town water”.
 However, if in doubt, bottled water is widely available in both large and small containers.

 We have small children - is the Villa safe for small children - where can I find a baby sitter on Virgin Gorda?

 The villa is safe for small children, however, as always, parents have the ultimate responsibility to supervise their young ones.
-Only the shallow end of the pool is accessible from the pool deck level and has an entrance rail with the deep end having a two foot wall separating the pool from the walkway.
+The shallow end of the pool is accessible from the pool deck level and has an entrance rail with the deep end having a two-foot wall separating the pool from the walkway.
 There are communicating doors in the north pavilion which enable parents to lock the most northerly bedroom so that the children can only exit the pavilion via the parent's bedroom.
 Babysitting services are available on the island through http://tropicalnannies.com

 Should we bring electrical adapters?